Association on American Indian Affairs

 Technical Assistance

-The Association has provided assistance to Tribes and traditional practitioners to protect Sacred places for decades.
+We have provided assistance to Tribes and traditional practitioners to protect Sacred places for decades.
 For example:

 Scholarships